yrrid/submission-wasm-bls12377/README.md

 We have tested our solution on a MacBook Pro M2 laptop, with 10 cores.
 Our solution uses multiple cores and SIMD, as specified by the competition.
 We do not use the GPU for acceleration.
-Performance seems to vary somewhat from run to run, with the first run being the slowest.
-The first run has JIT compilation overhead.
+Performance seems to vary somewhat from run to run, with the first run being the slowest, probably due to JIT compilation overhead.

 Ignoring the first run and averaging over a few runs, we oberve the following performance numbers on the MacBook Pro M2 (10 cores):